-Among the best natural nootropics on this list, acetyl L-carnitine, usually abbreviated ALCAR, belongs to the special class.
+Among the best nootropics on this list, acetyl L-carnitine, usually abbreviated ALCAR, belongs to the special class.
 Known in fitness forums as a pre-workout supplement, just like creatine, this amino acid brings many benefits not only by improving the energy profile of the body but the brain at the same time.
 People who need increased energy or exercise regularly will love ALCAR because it is not just a stereotypical stimulant.
-While it can increase work output and capacity by 11% by allowing muscle tissue to work in a full capacity, it also provides heightened focus, due to a link with very important neurotransmitters in our brain.
+While it can increase work output and capacity by 11% by allowing muscle tissue to work at full capacity, it also provides heightened focus, due to a link with very important neurotransmitters in our brain.

-Great for physical and mental fatigue.
+Great for physical and mental fatigue

 ALCAR is transported to the heart, brain, and other tissues.
 It boosts energy by aiding the transportation of lipids from cellular membranes to the mitochondria.
 In doing so, it can improve the metabolic energy of your brain cells and ATP production.
 Acetyl L-carnitine is also an NGF-enhancing supplement that helps strengthen the connections in our brains and can help even with nerve-related pain.
 By mildly increasing noradrenaline and serotonin, Acetyl L-Carnitine is commonly used to alleviate physical and mental fatigue symptoms.
 The mood-boosting properties are due to the lift in serotonin, which is also known as the happy hormone.